Tooth Extrations — Fort Lauderdale, FL

 At Seaside Family Dentistry, we understand that having a complete, natural smile is key to feeling confident in your daily life.
-We also know that on occasion, circumstances may arise that require a patient to receive a routine or emergency tooth extraction in order to preserve overall oral health.
-As your Fort Lauderdale dentist, Dr. Kellner knows that the decision to extract can be a difficult one, so he makes sure that every aspect of the procedure is as stress-free and comfortable for our patients as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.
+We also know that on occasion, circumstances may arise that require a dental patient to receive a routine or emergency tooth extraction in order to preserve overall oral health.
+As your Fort Lauderdale general dentist, Dr. Kellner knows that the decision to extract a tooth can be a difficult one, so he makes sure that every aspect of tooth extractions at our Fort Lauderdlae, FL dental office is as stress-free and comfortable for our dental patients as possible by keeping you well informed, aware of what is happening, and aware of what your choices are along the way.

 When Is a Tooth Extraction Needed?

 Tooth extraction is performed only after all alternatives have been considered and ruled out.
-Situations that may lead to an extraction include:
+Situations that may lead to a tooth extraction include:

 - Infection or risk of infection from decay (may require emergency tooth extraction)